Murali1999/LearningResources/README.md

 ## (More additions and recommendations are welcome.
 Feel free to add pull requests.)

 Learning resources for cyber security like:
-- youtube links
+- Youtube links
-- free online courses
+- Free online courses
-- books
+- Books
-- practical learning platforms
+- Practical learning platforms
 ...etc